floydhub/floyd-docs/docs/guides/serving.md

 You can also check the projects of the [PyTorch collection](https://www.floydhub.com/explore/frameworks/pytorch).

-### Have I to pay for the entire time that the instance is running?
+### Do I have to pay for the entire duration that my serving endpoint is active?

-When serving models, you will be charged for the full duration your service is up.
-Serving is only a beta feature now.
-But we have planned different improvement in our roadmap such as charging users based on the number of API calls.
+When serving models, you will be charged for the full duration that your serving endpoint is active.
+So, remember to [stop your job](../guides/stop_job.md) when you are no longer using the endpoint.

+Serving is currently a beta feature.
+In the near future we will be able to charge users per API call.

 ### What is the maximum uptime for serving?

 In preview mode the API has a maximum uptime of 7 days.
-The 7 day timeout is common across all the instances you start on FloydHub - may it be Jupyter notebooks, command jobs or serve jobs.
-We are planning to remove this constraint in the next version.
+The 7 day timeout is common across all jobs you run on FloydHub, whether it be Jupyter notebooks, command jobs or serve jobs.

 ### Is there any API rate limit?

-There isn't a limit, but the Flask web server can handle only 1 request at a time.
+There is no limit, but the Flask web server can handle only 1 request at a time.
 This mean that it will block all other requests during that time.